bensaufley/bensaufley-dot-com-astro/src/content/books/she-didnt-see-it-coming.md

 rating: 2.5
 ---

 I enjoyed most of this book but the resolution was pretty deeply unsatisfying and left a lot of loose ends—any thriller/mystery that's any good will employ red herrings, but most of the red herrings at play here seem very forced in retrospect.
 Beyond that, the over-explanation at the end was at a certain point kind of silly.
-I'm all for making it clear what happened but it was made clear a few times over and then the characters internal-monologued their justifications on top of that.I'm trying not to just give everything a 3 simply because I still mostly enjoyed it.
+I'm all for making it clear what happened but it was made clear a few times over and then the characters internal-monologued their justifications on top of that.

+I'm trying not to just give everything a 3 simply because I still mostly enjoyed it.
 So, this gets 2.5.